 A written report will be prepared and issued by the CAE or the IAD Department Head following the conclusion of each internal audit engagement and will be distributed as appropriate.
 Material issues and high risk findings will also be communicated to the Audit Committee.
-The internal audit report may include management's response and corrective action taken or to be taken in regard to the specific findings and recommendations.
+The internal audit report may include management's response and corrective action taken or to be taken to address the specific findings, identified root causes and recommendations.
 Management's response, whether included within the original audit report or provided thereafter by management of the audited area, should include a timetable for anticipated completion of action to be taken and an explanation for any corrective action that will not be implemented.
 The IAD will be responsible for appropriate follow-up on engagement findings and recommendations.
-All open issues will be monitored up to resolution.
+All open 'For Resolution' issues will be monitored on a monthly basis until fully resolved.
+Meanwhile, 'For Compliance' audit issues shall be monitored and assessed by the auditee's Deputy Compliance Officer (DCO) semi-annually until such has been validated as 'Compliant' by the DCO or in the next audit, whichever comes first.